 Can I hide cables on a swivel or full-motion mount?

 Yes — it doesn't matter what type of mount you have.
 The cables just need to be long enough to move with the arm.
-We recommend using at least 10-foot HDMI cables so there's enough slack for the full range of motion.
+We recommend at least 10-foot HDMI cables so there's enough slack for the full range of motion.

 Can I do in-wall cable routing myself?